-Is Lesotho a rich country?
+Is Lesotho a wealthy country?

 Small, mountainous, and completely landlocked by South Africa, Lesotho depends on a narrow economic base of textile manufacturing, agriculture, remittances, and regional customs revenue.
 About three-fourths of the people live in rural areas and engage in animal herding and subsistence agriculture, although Lesotho produces less than 20% of the nation's demand for food.
 Agriculture is vulnerable to weather and climate variability.

 Lesotho relies on South Africa for much of its economic activity; Lesotho imports 85% of the goods it consumes from South Africa, including most agricultural inputs.
 Households depend heavily on remittances from family members working in South Africa in mines, on farms, and as domestic workers, though mining employment has declined substantially since the 1990s.
 Lesotho is a member of the Southern Africa Customs Union (SACU), and revenues from SACU accounted for roughly 26% of total GDP in 2016; however, SACU revenues are volatile and expected to decline over the next 5 years.
 Lesotho also gains royalties from the South African Government for water transferred to South Africa from a dam and reservoir system in Lesotho.
 However, the government continues to strengthen its tax system to reduce dependency on customs duties and other transfers.